 The termination connects the structure to the top of the helical pile/anchor transferring the load down the shaft to the helical plate(s) to the bearing soil.
 To evenly distribute the structure load to the helical piles/anchors, the termination may be a manufactured bracket or an attachment produced on site as designed by the structural engineer.
-Intech Anchoring and AB Chance design and manufacture specialized termination brackets for a wide variety of loading conditions and applications including compression, tension, seismic and lateral types of loading, among others.
+Intech Anchoring and A.B.
+Chance design and create specialized termination brackets for a wide variety of loading conditions and applications including compression, tension, seismic, and lateral types of loading, among others.

 Helical Pier Applications

 In its simplest form, the helical pier is a deep foundation element, i.e., it transfers a structure’s dead and live loads to competent soil strata deep below grade.
-This is the same for any deep foundation element such as driven piles, drilled shafts, grouted tendons, auger-cast piles, belled piers, etc.
+This is the same for any deep foundation elements such as driven piles, drilled shafts, grouted tendons, auger-cast piles, and belled piers.

 Today, helical piers are commonly used for residential and light commercial and heavy commercial construction, machinery/equipment foundations, telecommunication and transmission towers, tie-downs for wind and/or seismic forces, and virtually any application where site access is limited or remote.
 They have become the deep foundation of choice for walkways and boardwalks in environmentally sensitive areas, such as wetlands and protected forestland.
 In expansive soil areas, helical piles can save money and time when compared to expensive over-excavation and fill options.

-Helical piles/anchors do have several advantages that make them the foundation of choice for many applications including
+Helical piles/anchors do have several advantages that make them the foundation of choice for many applications, including these general categories:

 Helical Pier Advantages